vcync/modV-Workshop/README.md

 * Play around with modV and get used to the UI
 * Add modules from the `Gallery` and change their properties in the `Property Inspector` to see how they behave
-* Change the `Blend` of the modules to make the modules interact with each other
+* Change the `Blend` of the modules to make them interact with each other

 ---